mitmath/JuliaComputation/README.md

 Class is appropriate for those who enjoy math and wish to see math being used in modern contexts.

-While not exactly the same as our past [Computational Thinking Class] (https://computationalthinking.mit.edu/Spring21/).
+While not exactly the same as our past [Computational Thinking Class](https://computationalthinking.mit.edu/Spring21/).
 Not entirely different either.

 # Homeworks at a Glance
 |#|Assigned|Due|Topic|